FundamentalFrequency/LMN-3-DAW/README.md

 - [LMN-3-Keycaps](https://github.com/stonepreston/LMN-3-Keycaps)

 ## Releases
 Releases can be found [here](https://github.com/stonepreston/LMN-3-DAW/releases).
-There are releases for x86_64, ARM, and aarch64 architectures.
-The aarch64 bit architecture is recommended for running on the Pi.
+A release contains executables for x86_64, ARM, and aarch64 architectures.
+The aarch64 bit version of the application is recommended for running on the Pi.
 Note that this does require you to run the 64-Bit version of the Raspberry Pi OS if you are not already.

 ## Configuration
 If you wish to configure the application, you can add a `config.yaml` file to `~/.config/LMN-3`.